Healthpoint (Home)

 Auckland DHB (ADHB) Community Team Midwives

-Pregnancy is a time for considering a range of options and making choices.
-All pregnant women are expected to choose a Lead Maternity Carer (LMC) to co-ordinate their care during pregnancy, birth and after the baby is born.
-The LMC you choose may provide all your maternity care, or may share your care with one, or more other practitioners.
+Pregnancy is a time for looking at your options and making choices.
+All pregnant women need to choose a Lead Maternity Carer (LMC) to organise your care during pregnancy, birth and after your baby is born.
+The LMC you choose may provide all your maternity care, or may share your care with one or more practitioners.

-If you choose a ADHB National Women's midwife as your lead maternity carer (LMC) we can offer you a comprehensive range of quality services and expertise based on choice, consistency and continuity.
+If you choose an ADHB National Women's midwife as your LMC, we can offer you a full range of quality services and expertise based on choice, consistency and continuity.

-At ADHB National Women's we recognise our partnership with Maori in developing services which sensitively and effectively meet the needs of Maori women.
-We also have a commitment to providing a quality service for the many different cultural groupings represented by women using the ADHB National Women's maternity service.
+We see the importance of having services which meet the needs of Maori women.
+We also have a commitment to providing a quality service for the many different cultural groups of women using our maternity service.
+We have an interpreting service to make your visits easier.

 At ADHB National Women's our experienced staff have a range of skills and expertise: